Who is Betting on You?

 The Early Days

 Three years ago, I joined twopeaks as a Software Developer.
-My earliest contributions focused on turning ideas into tangible, usable products: multilingual websites, thoughtfully designed interfaces, and work on the company’s flagship platform for managing infrastructure and deployments across multi-cloud environments.
+My earliest contributions centred on turning ideas into usable products: multilingual websites, thoughtfully designed interfaces, and work on the company's operations platform.

-At the time, my world was the frontend.
-It was about performance, responsiveness, and the small details that make software feel polished.
+At the time, my work was largely focused on the frontend, with an emphasis on performance, responsiveness, and the small details that make software feel polished.

 Stepping into New Roles